department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/use-cases/benefit-application-drafts-use-cases/README.md

-# My VA: Benefit Applications Drafts Use Cases
+# My VA: Benefit Applications and Forms Use Cases

-**Last updated:** October 29, 2024 - fixed typo
+**Last updated:** November 6, 2024 - updated to reflect updates with form status tracking

+There are two different types of content that can be shown in the Benefit application and forms section of My VA:
+- Drafts
+- Submitted forms (that are supported)

-## Overview of Benefit Applications and Forms Drafts:
+## Overview of Drafts:

 - For all of these use cases, the user must be LOA3 (identity verified).
 All LOA3 users will see this section on My VA.
 - [LOA1 users](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/my-va/use-cases/LOA1-use-cases) will not see this section on My VA.